Working with Models

 Adding, editing, and removing entities

-You can directly add, edit, or remove individual assets and attackers without going through chat refinement.
+You can directly add, edit, or soft-delete individual assets, attackers, trust boundaries, components, and assumptions without going through chat refinement.
 In the Assurance tab, expand the "View Model" section:

 Three ways to modify a model